-Figure 3 plots the distribution of global educational attainment from 1980 to 2019.
+Figure 3 plots the distribution of educational attainment from 1980 to 2019 in the world as a whole.
 There has been a dramatic expansion of secondary education, from about 25% to 60%.
 This rise was mirrored by a significant decline in the share of adults with primary education or no schooling.
 In 2019, less than 15% of working-age adults had not attended at least some years of basic education.
-Tertiary education also expanded significantly, from less than 5% in 1980 to over 10% in 2019.10
+Tertiary education also expanded significantly, from less than 5% in 1980 to over 10% in 2019.6